Landlord Duty of Care – What You Should Know

 Before you decide to rent out your house, you first need to make yourself fully aware of the responsibilities you undertake once you become a landlord.

-Even before you choose to advertise your house for rent, you have to make sure your house is suitable for occupancy.
-This may seem blatantly obvious but you’d be surprised to hear how many landlords cut corners, purely focusing on the short-term financial gain they’ll receive once their tenants start paying rent.
+Even before you choose to advertise your house for rent, you need tomake sure your house is suitable for occupancy.
+This may seem blatantly obvious, but you’d be surprised to hear how many landlords cut corners, purely focusing on the short-term financial gain they’ll receive once their tenants start paying rent.

 What they crucially fail to realise is the detrimental effect that this will have in the long run.

-The last thing you want is a legal battle on your hands.
-So make sure you consider all of the following before renting out your house.
+The last thing you want is a legal battle on your hands, so make sure you consider all the following before renting out your house.
 It will pay dividends in the long-term and keep your tenants happy.